Ed King’s Mississippi: Behind the Scenes of Freedom Summer

 King, a native of Vicksburg and a Methodist minister, was a founder of the Mississippi Freedom Democratic Party and a key figure in the civil rights movement in the state in the 1960s.
 As one of the few white Mississippians with a leadership position in the movement, his words and photographs offer a rare behind-the-scenes chronicle of events in the state during Freedom Summer.
 King is a retired faculty member of the School of Health Related Professions, University of Mississippi Medical Center.
 Historian Trent Watts furnishes a substantial introduction to the volume and offers background on the Freedom Summer campaign as well as a description of King’s civil rights activism from the late 1950s to the present day.

 King, Ed, and Trent Brown.
 "Ed King’s Mississippi: Behind the Scenes of Freedom Summer."
-English and Technical Communication Faculty Research & Creative Works (2014): 1-176.
+Jackson, Mississippi, University Press of Mississippi, 2014, pp.1-176.

 English and Technical Communication